 Wednesday gave a wicked half-smile.
 “You should meet them sometime.
 I'm sure they'd love to have you for dinner.”

+for dinner', but Xander ignored the slip of the tongue.
 “Okay.
 But maybe we should go on a date first?
 Movie maybe?”
 Xander offered.

 “No. I have plans that night.” she turned and walked away.